 Configuring WFS service properties

 A WFS service's properties are reflected in its capabilities files.
 When publishing a WFS service with system-generated capabilities files (the default), it is recommended that you populate the WFS service properties.
 For information about each WFS service property you can set, see Available WFS service properties.
-Additionally, the following topics include instructions on how to get to the location where you can set WFS service properties:

 Setting WFS properties using an external capabilities file

 Another way to define the metadata for a WFS service is by using an external capabilities file.
 This allows you to include additional projections for your feature types other than the defaults.
 The defaults include the coordinate system of the layer or feature class and WGS84 (EPSG 4326).
-See Using external capabilities files with WFS services for more information.
+See Use external capabilities files with WFS services for more information.

 Securing WFS services

 A WFS service exposes an ArcGIS Server map service to WFS consumers.
 The security for a WFS service is managed by controlling the security of its parent map service.
 If a particular role—for example, Planners—is denied access to a map, Planners will not be able to access the map through SOAP, REST, or WFS interfaces.

 ArcGIS Server supports a number of authentication schemes.
 Services that are expected to be accessed via OGC interfaces should be secured using HTTP Basic or HTTP Digest.
 Most OGC clients (both Esri and third-party clients) will understand and work with these widespread standard authentication schemes.